Southern-Exposure-Seed-Exchange/Website-Ansible-Playbook/README.md

 The playbook will:

 * Install basic sysadmin tools
+* Install Docker
-* Setup user accounts for administrators
+* Setup user account `sese` for administrators
-* Configure MSMTP for sending emails
 * Enable unattended package upgrades for security updates
 * Harden the SSH server
 * Configure the ufw firewall
-* Install nginx & configure it to proxy the API server and serve the static files
+* Install nginx & configure it to proxy the backend and frontend running in Docker containers with ports exposed to `localhost`
 * Install & configure certbot for generating nginx's SSL certificates
-* Install PostgreSQL, setup the database for the API server, & tune the configuration for performance
-* Install Stack & NodeJS, create a user for the website, clone & build the website code, deploy the static files, and configure & install a systemd service for the API server
-* Setup a local Prerender instance with systemd to handle server side rendering for web crawlers and bots
+* Setup a local Prerender instance with Docker container to handle server side rendering for web crawlers and bots